Usability is a Key Piece of Your Website Success

 Speed is also an important factor for performance because slow load times are among the most frustrating experiences for users.
 No one wants to wait too long for pages to load, and that interrupts the user experience.
 When a visitor has to wait for the page to load, chances are they will bounce after 3-5 seconds.

 To end the frustration of slow load times, start by compressing your images (before you load them onto your website) and making sure the sizes are correct.
-Image files are one of the contributing factors of added load tie to a website.
+Image files are one of the contributing factors to added load tied to a website.

 And remember to use plugins sparingly and wisely.
-Don’t add plugins for the sake of adding some fancy thing to your website.
+Don’t add plugins to add some fancy things to your website.
 Be sure that every plugin adds to the user experience.
 The same goes for your theme.
-Premium and well-coded themes that have only the functionality you will need are always a wise choice.
+Premium and well-coded themes with only the necessary functionality are always wise choices.

 Performance is just the start of the usability piece of your website.